paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-101-training-generally.md

 <a id="section-2004"></a>
 ## § 2004.
 Detail as students at law schools; commissioned officers; certain enlisted members
+**(a)**

-**(a)** The Secretary of each military department may, under regulations prescribed by the Secretary of Defense, detail commissioned officers and enlisted members of the armed forces as students at accredited law schools, located in the United States, for a period of training leading to the degree of juris doctor.
-No more than twenty-five officers and enlisted members from each military department may commence such training in any single fiscal year.
+(1) The Secretary of each military department may, under regulations prescribed by the Secretary of Defense, detail commissioned officers and enlisted members of the armed forces as students at accredited law schools, located in the United States, for a period of training leading to the degree of juris doctor.

+(2) Pursuant to regulations prescribed by the Secretary concerned, the Secretary of a military department may fund educational expenses for members of the armed forces detailed under paragraph (1).
+Not more than 25 officers and enlisted members from each military department may commence such training in any single fiscal year.

+(3) Pursuant to regulations prescribed by the Secretary concerned, the Secretary of a military department may also detail members under paragraph (1) without funding any educational expenses.
+A member detailed pursuant to this paragraph shall not count against the limitation in paragraph (2).

 **(b)** To be eligible for detail under subsection (a), an officer or enlisted member must be a citizen of the United States and must—

-(1) either—
+(1)

+  (A) in the case of a member with respect to whom the Secretary of a military department is providing funding for educational expenses in accordance with subsection (a)(2), either—

-  (A) have served on active duty for a period of not less than two years nor more than six years and be an officer in the pay grade O–3 or below as of the time the training is to begin; or
+    (i) have served on active duty for a period of not less than two years nor more than six years and be an officer in the pay grade O–3 or below as of the time the training is to begin; or

-  (B) have served on active duty for a period of not less than four years nor more than eight years and be an enlisted member in the pay grade E–5, E–6, or E–7 as of the time the training is to begin;
+    (ii) have served on active duty for a period of not less than four years nor more than 10 years and be an enlisted member in the pay grade E–5, E–6, or E–7 as of the time the training is to begin; or

+  (B) in the case of a member with respect to whom the Secretary of a military department is not providing funding for educational expenses in accordance with subsection (a)(3), either—

+    (i) have served on active duty for a period of not less than two years nor more than eight years and be an officer in the pay grade O-3 or below when the training is to begin; or

+    (ii) have served on active duty for a period of not less than four years nor more than ten years and be an enlisted member in the pay grade of E-5, E-6, or E-7 when the training is to begin;

 (2) in the case of an enlisted member, meet all requirements for acceptance of a commission as a commissioned officer in the armed forces; and